Team-RADDISH/ParticleDA-UseCases/NektarDriftwave/README.md

 ## Example usage

-In the following examples it is assumed the working directory is the `NektarDriftwave` directory (that this README file is contained in) so that `src/nektar_driftwave.jl` is a relative path to the model wrapper source file.

 ### Simulating from model

 To generate a simulated observation sequence from the model we can use the [`simulated_observations_from_model` function](https://team-raddish.github.io/ParticleDA.jl/stable/#ParticleDA.simulate_observations_from_model) exported by `ParticleDA`.
 We need to initialise an instance of the model using the `init` method specified in the `NektarDriftwave` module, passing in a dictionary of any model parameters we wish to adjust from their default values - in most cases this will include setting the parameters `nektar_bin_directory` and `driftwave_solver_bin_directory` to point to the system specific directories in which the built Nektar++ and `nektar-driftwave` binaries can be found.
 The code example below simulates the model for 100 (equispaced) observation times, writing the resulting simulated observation sequence to a HDF5 file `observations.h5` in the current working directory.